Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 * The HTML5 data attribute lets you assign custom data to an element.
 When we want to store more information/data about the element when no suitable HTML5 element or attribute exists

+## Q. How can we club two or more rows or columns into a single row or column in an HTML table?

+* HTML provides two table attributes `rowspan` and `colspan` to make a cell span to multiple rows and columns respectively.

 ## Q. ***Ways to improve website performance***

 * Minimize HTTP Requests